Chill-Astro/Minima-PLUS-OMP/README.md

 - Works on ANY Theme. ✅
 - Handles Root Mode / Administrator Terminal using `$` or `#`, a Classic Linux-Style Convention. ✅
 - NO FEATURE CREEP.
 This only includes `Git Checks`, `Execution Time`, and `Highlighting $ to Red for Errors`. ✅
-- Works Perfectly on Any Garbage Terminal, even `conhost.exe` that we know has Command Prompt. ✅
+- Works Perfectly on MOST Garbage Terminals, except the ones like `conhost.exe` that we know has Command Prompt. ✅
 - Brings the Linux Terminal Style to `Windows Powershell` ( if using Windows! ) ✅

 ---